dianedouglas/cameron_bakery/README.md

 ##### Epicodus Drupal Code Review 3

-#### By Diane Douglas
+#### By Diane Douglas & Mollie Bootsma

 ## Description

-This is a basic fictional website for a bakery, which comes with a buggy custom module.
+This is a basic fictional website for a bakery, which comes with a custom welcome page module, and a module for hiding the suject line on article comment forms.
+It also comes with two custom themes designed by Mollie.
-Students must fix the module, add their own custom module and a Zen sub-theme.

 ## Setup